erbon7/randfold/src/Readme.txt

-RANDFOLD - A randsomization test for sequence secondary structure Copyright (C) 2005 Eric Bonnet - Bioinformatics & Evolutionary Genomics - VIB
+RANDFOLD - A randomization test for sequence secondary structure Copyright (c) 2005 Eric Bonnet - Bioinformatics & Evolutionary Genomics - VIB
 -----------------------------------------------------------------------------

 This is RANDFOLD version 2.
 The software compute the probability that, for a